bart747/bart747/_posts/2016-04-30-forms-perf.md

   </form>

-This example also uses fixed height boxes.
+This example also contains fixed height wrappers.
 This time it's not the whole form.
 I only closed small groups of elements: input + icons + error message.
 The CSS class of that wrapper is <code>.input-line-fixed</code>.

+Now the message triggers only very small part of the layout to be recalculated.
+When you do something like that, your form has to have decent amount of whitespace between inputs.

 ## Which One?

-Both methods can be good choices.
-It depends on circumstances.

 The second solution is the most flexible when you know that error messages are always one-liners.
 It also demands an extra bit of default whitespace in-between